mnhollandplum/ruby-submissions/1803-b/1module/night_writer/Tristan_Justine.md

 - [ ] Applies appropriate attribute encapsulation
 - [ ] Developer creates instance and local variables appropriately
-- [ ] Naming follows convention (is idiomatic)
+- [x] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
 - [ ] Developer implements appropriate enumerable methods (#each is used sparingly)
 - [ ] Code is indented properly
 - [ ] Code does not exceed 80 characters per line
-- [ ] Each class has correctly-named files and corresponding test files in the proper directories
+- [x] Each class has correctly-named files and corresponding test files in the proper directories

+* 3: Meets expectations

 ### 2. Breaking Logic into Components

 - [ ] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 8 lines
+- [x] Developer writes methods less than 8 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [x] No more than 3 methods break the principle of SRP

+* 3: Meets expectations

 ### 3. Test-Driven Development